As a homeowner, you already know how a traditional mortgage works.

 A reverse mortgage flips that entire process on its head.

-Available only to older homeowners, this type of loan uses your home as collateral, converting some of the equity locked up in the home into cash.
-Instead of paying a lender, your lender pays you.
+Available only to older homeowners, a reverse mortgage uses your home as collateral, converting some of the equity locked up in the home into cash.
+Instead of you paying a lender, your lender pays you.
 You keep the title and get to stay in the home while using the cash as you wish.

 Unlike a traditional mortgage, a reverse mortgage doesn’t typically require you to make any payments as long as you (the borrower) live in the home.
 The loan is due when you leave the home or die.
 At that point, you (or your heirs) can pay off the loan with cash or by selling the home.